History of Kirkcaldy: Industrial Revolution

 Kirkcaldy became a centre for iron founding and linen manufacturing—specialising in coarser material (i.e. sailcloth).
 Although when the market for sail cloth started to dip, Michael Nairn for instance began to focus more towards floorcloth, which he started to produce in his new purpose built Scottish floorboard factory at Pathhead Sands, famously nicknamed "Nairn's folly" for what would become universally known as linoleum.
 Linoleum was first introduced by the Scottish Linoleum Company (later Barry, Ostlere and Shepherd), due to the expired patent of Frederick Walton in 1877.
 Although the Michael Nairn & Co.
-Ltd. have since become famous, for their Trade Mark and being the world producers of the cloth.
+Ltd. have since become famous, for their trademark and being the world producers of the cloth.
 The cloth made from cork, wood flour and linseed oil, saw production coincide with the jute mills of Dundee – with some already present in the town, particularly the West Bridges Mill in Linktown.
 This made Kirkcaldy easily recognisable from the queer-like smell of the odour of one of the principal ingredients, linseed oil.
 The Nairns, as a family, became philanthropists bequeathing land for public and commercial use, over the course of several decades, as "good deeds" to the citizens of Kirkcaldy, with examples such as two public parks (Beveridge and Ravenscraig) and a museum, art gallery and library complex.
 Other industries such as coal, pottery, flour, malt, printing, light electrical engineering and furniture manufacturing flourished.
 Carpets, whose production coincided with linoleum, were also made in the town for a brief time by the firm Victoria Carpets until they moved their production to Kidderminster in 1901.
 The burghs of Pathhead, Linktown, Gallatown and Sinclairtown were also officially merged into the royal burgh of Kirkcaldy in 1876.

 Kirkcaldy railway station, circa 1910, facing north.
 In the background is the Barry, Ostlere and Shepherd Caledonia Linoleum Works.

 By the middle of the 20th century, the production of both pottery and salt drew to a close.
 Around this time, also saw the development of the esplanade (from an unemployment scheme); the first council houses and the merging of Dysart into Kirkcaldy under an act of parliament in 1930.

 Further expansions of the town were to the north-west on B-class farm land (Hayfield, Boreland, Pathhead Muir, Dunnikier, Templehall, Mitchleson and Chapel) between 1930 and 1950.